heraldgo/heraldd/README.md

 In case the selection is complex and no internal selector is available, `external` selector provides a way to write your own program as selector.
-It will call an external program which accepts json format of "trigger param" and "job param" as arguments.
+It will call an external program which sets json format of "trigger param" and "job param" as environment variables.
+The default variable names are `HERALD_TRIGGER_PARAM` and `HERALD_SELECT_PARAM`, which could be configured in selector options `trigger_param_env` and `select_param_env` individually.
 The selector will pass if the exit code is 0.

 ```yaml